Entitlement to Particulars of Employment

 Each employee is entitled by statute to receive a written summary of the major terms of their employment.

 The employer must provide this information within two months from the commencement of employment.
 It makes sense for the letter offering employment to specify these terms in the first place.
 The employee is entitled to have a further written summary of any change in terms within one month of the change being implemented.

 The written particulars to which each employee is entitled are:-

 - The name and address of the employer

-- The date when the employment began (including any period with a previous employer which counts – for example on a transfer of undertakings)
+- The date when the employment began (including any period with a previous employer which counts – for example in a TUPE situation).